 - Bad Memories

-You can download this free printable postpartum depression workbook which has a section to document specific triggers.
+You can download this free printable postpartum depression workbook which contains a section to document specific triggers.

 Eliminate the problem

 I know, it’s easier said than done.
 If we could all get rid of pain and stress, then the world would be a better place.
 Try keeping track of your sleep patterns and monthly mood fluctuations to help you notice patterns and triggers.
 But once you’ve identified your specific trigger(s), your next goal will be to work at ways to fix that issue in your life.

 Take care of yourself